kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 The answer could be simple, whenver your method is time-consuming, make it suspend, what kinda of operation might be considered time-consuming, I/O operation or complex computation, in addition to some use case that the function may not take long, but it needs to wait then start after a period of time.
 Example, do XY after 5 seconds

 what does async suspend mean
-async means the current thread will not be blockingonce the method has been suspended, our current thread become non-blocking, why? because our method execution moved away from current thread.
-Some might think, we can also use Java executor pool to manually switch thread execution, in a way to mimic non-blocking thread
+async means the current thread will not be blocking. once the method has been suspended, our current thread become non-blocking, why? because our method execution moved away from current thread.
+Some might think, we can also use Java executor pool to manually switch thread execution, in a way to mimic non-blocking thread, would that also be considered as non-blocking thread?
+Yes, it's the same effect.
+Wait, isn't non blocking suspension a specific
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDAxMDA0MTMsNDY1Mzk4OTU5LC0xMj
+eyJoaXN0b3J5IjpbMTYyMTgwMTE0Myw0NjUzOTg5NTksLTEyOD
-g5MDIzNjQ3LC0xMzI3MzE1Mzc0LDgyMDY5MTM3MywtMjA2NjAx
+kwMjM2NDcsLTEzMjczMTUzNzQsODIwNjkxMzczLC0yMDY2MDEx
-MTcxMywtNDQ5OTAzODM2LC0xOTc3MTkzMDAwLC0xODQ0MDg2Mj
+NzEzLC00NDk5MDM4MzYsLTE5NzcxOTMwMDAsLTE4NDQwODYyND
-Q1LC0xMTU5MjUxMTg2LDIyNzkxNjkyNywtNTA2NDgyOTA3LDE3
+UsLTExNTkyNTExODYsMjI3OTE2OTI3LC01MDY0ODI5MDcsMTc1
-NTAzNDk1MTJdfQ==
+MDM0OTUxMl19
 -->